maca404/maca404.github.io/README.md

-# theGuantlet
+# a-Duck-Suit
-Gauntlet App designed for AltspaceVR
+A duck costume app for Altspace